ssshetty11/LightBulb_usiing_DOM/README.md

 # LightBulb_usiing_DOM
 I recently acquired and strengthened my skills in DOM manipulation, and as a practical demonstration of my newfound expertise, I've independently developed a small web project relying solely on DOM manipulation techniques.
+This project serves as a testament to my commitment to learning and applying web development skills effectively.
+It reflects my passion for creating interactive and engaging web applications through hands-on experience with the Document Object Model.